Ryangendel/mergeconflict/README.md

-# mergeconflict I EDITED THIS FROM VSCODE
+# mergeconflict THIS WAS EDITED FROM THE WEB
-another edit